DNS Configuration

 Overview

-To use RndrKit, you need to point your domain's DNS records to RndrKit's servers.
-The exact records depend on your DNS provider.
+To use RndrKit, you need to point your domain's DNS records to RndrKit.
+The exact record type depends on your DNS provider and whether you're pointing an apex domain (e.g., example.com) or a subdomain (e.g., www.example.com).

 All traffic to your domain is routed through RndrKit's Cloudflare CDN, which provides global edge caching, DDoS protection, and SSL — regardless of which DNS provider you use.
 You do not need your own CDN or Cloudflare account.